Z-Hub/kopano-apps/kopano-webapp/appcenter/README_UPDATE.md

 Please see [Kopano Changelog](https://documentation.kopano.io/kopano_changelog/) for a general overview of all updates.

+### Changes in Kopano4UCS 1.6.6 and Kopano WebApp 3.5.14-2

+* adds new package `kopano4ucs-app` to this app to allow installing Kopano WebApp on a dedicated system

 ### Changes in Kopano4UCS 1.6.6 and Kopano WebApp 3.5.14-1

 * replaces beta packages of Kopano Files with the last version that was released as final